piskvorky/smart_open/extending.md

 You can confirm the documentation changes by running:

     python -c 'help("smart_open")'

+and verify that documentation for your new submodule shows up.

 ### What's the difference between the `open_uri` and `open` functions?